walkerlala/bignum/README.md

 as using a float literal might cause unexpected precision loss, e.g., a float initialization `Decimal(3.1415926)` would result int `3.14159260000000007`, instead of the original  `3.1415926`.
-A initialization using literal could always be `constexpr`, and in case of performance, a float literal initialization `constexpr Decimal(1.23)` has the same effect as a string literal initialization `constexpr Decimal("1.23")` because these initializations are both done at compile time only.
-So user should prefer literal string initialization.
+Notice that initialization with literal could always be `constexpr`, and a float literal initialization `constexpr Decimal(1.23)` has the same performance as a string literal initialization `constexpr Decimal("1.23")` because these initializations are both done at compile time only.
+So users should prefer and use literal string initialization.

-User who truely want literal float/double initialization could turn on the `BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` cmake option, which defines the `BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` macro at compile time.
+Users who truely want literal float/double initialization could turn on the `BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` cmake option, which defines the `BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` macro at compile time.
 `BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` is turned off by default.